Pop Culture Madness!

 Seth MacFarlane (of Family Guy, American Dad, and Ted fame) missed boarding American Airlines Flight 11 by fifteen minutes on September 11, 2001.
 He was reportedly late because of a hangover.

-Synth-pop band "I Am the World Trade Center" released their debut album "Out of the Loop" in July 2001 with the 11th track of the album being "September".
+Synth-pop band “I Am the World Trade Center” released their debut album “Out of the Loop” in July 2001, with the 11th track of the album being “September”.

-A live album from the band Dream Theater was released on 9/11/2001, which had the skyline of NYC (with the World Trade Center) in flames on its album art.
+A live album from the band Dream Theater was released on 9/11/2001, with the skyline of NYC (with the World Trade Center) in flames on its album art.
 The album was recalled and re-released a short time later, but the incident remains one of the most bizarre coincidences in music.

-The name of the 'USA Patriot Act' is an acronym; "Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2001"
+The name of the ‘USA Patriot Act’ is an acronym; “Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2001.”

 RIP, Scandals, Sad and Odd News

-Angelina Jolie gave a passionate open-mouth kiss to her brother, James, which made many people almost forget Bjork's goose dress.
+Angelina Jolie gave a passionate, open-mouth kiss to her brother, James, which made many people almost forget Bjork’s goose dress.

-Recordings revealed that Enron shut down a power station in California and created an artificial power shortage, deliberately aggravating the 2001 California Energy Crisis, so they could raise prices and cost residents billions in surcharges.
-Enron's accounting scandal cost investors something close to $60 Billion, and their accounting firm, Arthur Anderson, went out of business.
+Recordings revealed that Enron shut down a power station in California and created an artificial power shortage, deliberately aggravating the 2001 California Energy Crisis so they could raise prices and cost residents billions in surcharges.
+Enron’s accounting scandal cost investors something close to $60 Billion, and their accounting firm, Arthur Anderson, went out of business.
 Earning short-term cash, Enron cost the state of California as much as $40 billion by causing artificial rolling blackouts in 2000 and 2001.

 Continuum, a magazine devoted to the idea that AIDS is a conspiracy, went out of print in 2001 after all the editors died of AIDS.

 Gary Condit, a Democrat California congressman, had an affair with his intern, Chandra Levy, which was alleged may have also led to her murder.
-It didn't - Ingmar Guandique, a Salvadoran immigrant had killed her.
+It didn’t – Ingmar Guandique, a Salvadoran immigrant, had killed her.

 Mattel sold a Harry Potter 'Nimbus 2000' flying broom that vibrated when kids rode it.
 They pulled it from stores after adult stores began selling the toy.